Assignment

 {% set_global my_var = [1, true, some_var | round] %}

-Filters are used to change the content of the output.
-Filters are separated by vertical lines (|), filters with parameters need to be enclosed in parentheses, the input of the current filter is the output of the previous paragraph, and the final output is the output of the last filter.
+Filters are used to modify output content.
+Filters are separated by a pipe (|).
+Filters that take arguments require parentheses.
+The input of the current filter is the output of the previous stage, and the final output is the output of the last filter.

 {{ 1 + a | length }}

-// is equivalent to the following statement
+// Equivalent to the statement below

-{{ (1 + a) | length }} // can be wrong in some semantics
+{{ (1 + a) | length }} // May produce errors in some contexts

 {{ a | length + 1 }}